 What would happen if you decided to allow all your tulipness to shine forth?

-What could you do today to stand out from the field of dandelions?
+What could you do today to be distinctive in a field of dandelions?

 You’re a tulip.

 ps – no digs on dandelions.
 They’re often the first food for pollinators, they make great pesto, and over at the farm, we love them.
-But there’s a time to blend into the field and there’s a time to stand out.
+But there’s a time to blend into the field and there’s a time to be you.
 You were made to stand the f*ck out.